sirch-inc/sirch-coin/README.md

 * [sirchcoin.com](https://sirchcoin.com) is our production environment.
 Deployed manually in Netlify.

 ### Custom Deployment Environment Flags
 The front-end can be configured to conditionally-compile simple, custom landing pages to inform users of system-wide modes.
 We have a `Coming Soon` landing page intended for use until we launch, and a `Systems Maintenace` page intended when we need to take down the website for maintenance, major updates, problems, or abuse by hackers.
-They are driven by setting one or the other following environment variables to `true` in the Netlify `Environment Variables` section:
+They are driven by setting one or the other following environment variables to `true` in the Netlify `Environment Variables` section (you can test these locally by adding them to your `.env.local` file):
 ```
 VITE_IS_COMING_SOON="false"
 VITE_IS_OFFLINE="false"